tektronix/tm_devices/README.rst

 Before reaching out to any maintainers directly, please first check if your issue or question is already covered by any `open issues <https://github.com/tektronix/tm_devices/issues>`__.
 If the issue or question you have is not already covered, please
-`file a new issue <https://github.com/tektronix/tm_devices/issues/new/choose>`__ and the maintainers will review and respond there.
+`file a new issue <https://github.com/tektronix/tm_devices/issues/new/choose>`__ or start a `discussion <https://github.com/tektronix/tm_devices/discussions>`__ and the maintainers will review and respond there.

--  Tektronix opensource@tektronix.com
+-  tmdevicessupport@tektronix.com - For technical support and questions.
--  Nicholas Felt nicholas.felt@tektronix.com
+-  opensource@tektronix.com - For open-source policy and license questions.

 Contributing
 ------------